MCFpy/mcf/docs/core_6.md

 	* Determines in how many pieces the sparse weight matrix is computed.
 The default is int(Rows of prediction data * rows of Fill_y data / (20'000 * 20'000)).

 - <a id="_int_with_output"><strong>_int_with_output</strong></a>
 	* If True, print statements are used.
+The default is True.